 Ugali or sima is a popular staple accompaniment that is eaten with dishes such as sukuma wiki, which consists of a leafy green vegetable such as kale, tomatoes, onion and a spice mix called mchuzi mix, and sukuma ya nyama, which is the meat version of sukuma wiki.
 Ugali is usually made from cornmeal and boiling water in a pot, and it is cooked until stiff.
 Ugali is commonly eaten in Kenya, Tanzania, Uganda and Rwanda, and is made with cornmeal, cassava flour, sorghum or millet.
 It is also commonly paired with nyamachoma and mchicha (amaranth leaves) .
 In Uganda, ugali is known as posho.

 Bogobe, Pap and Nsima

 Bogobe, pap and nsima are popular staple accompaniments in the Southern African region.
-The three names describe a dish similar to ugali in East Africa, which is cornmeal, sorghum or maize that is cooked with boiling water in a pot until stiff.
+The three names describe a dish similar to ugali or sima in East Africa, which is cornmeal, sorghum or maize that is cooked with boiling water in a pot until stiff.
 For breakfast, it is made into a porridge of a thinner consistency and served with milk and sometimes sugar.
 Bogobe, pap and nsima are usually paired with dishes such as mogodu or tripe, braai meat and ndiwo, which is a vegetable relish found in Malawi.

 Tô is a popular accompaniment that is the base food of any dish in the Sahel region of Africa, particularly in Mali and Burkina Faso.
 It is made from sorghum, millet or corn, which is then boiled in water in a pot for a few minutes before being set aside in a clean bowl.
 Once in a bowl, flour is added to make a thick, smooth paste similar to ugali.
 Tô is eaten with soup, a stew dish or a sauce.